Drinking Water Security & Emergency Preparedness

 - EPA mid-Atlantic staff are available to participate in exercises with others - contact Patti Kay Wisniewski (firstname.lastname@example.org).

 Upcoming Tabletop Exercises: A Tabletop Exercise is a valuable tool for bringing together water utilities and local responders to discuss roles and responsibilities in responding to events.
 Over the past two years, EPA and the states have conducted more than 50 tabletop exercises in Pennsylvania and Virginia.
-In 2011, more exercises are planned in Maryland, Pennsylvania, Virginia and the District of Columbia.
 Lessons learned, tips and inexpensive steps that utilities in Virginia (PDF) (2 pg, 828K About PDF) and Pennsylvania (2 pg, 208K About PDF) can take to increase emergency preparedness.
 Continuing education units are offered to drinking water and wastewater operators for this training.

-Specific emphasis will be placed on the Water and Wastewater Agency Response Networks (WARNs)
+Most states in the Mid-Atlantic Region have Water and Wastewater Agency Response Networks (WARNs)

 Is Your Water or Wastewater System Prepared?
 What you need to know about Generators (EPA 903-F-11-002, March, 2011) (PDF) (6pg, 747K About PDF) - this brochure provides tools and prompts utilities to better prepare for emergency generator needs and includes an easy-to-copy form to determine and document backup power needs.

-Facility Specific Progress: Will support and promote the "10 Features of an Active and Effective Protective Program" for the water sector and encourage risk management strategies to protect against and mitigate the effects of natural or manmade events on critical infrastructure and key resources (formerly known as the "14 Features of an Active and Effective Security Program").
+Facility Specific Progress: Will support and promote the "10 Features of an Active and Effective Protective Program" for the water sector and encourage risk management strategies to protect against and mitigate the effects of natural or manmade events on critical infrastructure and key resources.

 EPA encourages all utilities to complete Incident Command System training on-line.
 The courses to be considered are: ICS 100 & 200 level, NIMS 700 and NRP 800 courses.